$1.5 million approved for CDC in 2010 federal appropriations bill

 A disabling and disfiguring disease that appears on the skin, psoriasis is the most prevalent autoimmune condition in the country, affecting as many as 7.5 million Americans.
 Up to 30 percent of people with psoriasis will also develop psoriatic arthritis.

-In 2009, Psoriasis Foundation advocates sent more than 11,600 messages to their elected officials urging them to increase the investment in psoriasis research by the federal government.
-The cause was elevated on Capitol Hill further by singer—and psoriasis patient—LeAnn Rimes' trips to D.C. last year to advocate for the registry.
+The approval of the $1.5 million by Congress was realized after months of effort from the National Psoriasis Foundation and its 58,000 advocates.
+In 2009, Psoriasis Foundation advocates sent more than 3,000 messages to their elected officials urging them to increase the investment in psoriasis research by the federal government.
+The cause was elevated on Capitol Hill further by singer -- and psoriasis patient -- LeAnn Rimes' trips to D.C. last year to advocate for the registry.

 About the National Psoriasis Foundation

 The National Psoriasis Foundation is the world's largest nonprofit organization serving people with psoriasis and psoriatic arthritis.
 Our mission is to find a cure for psoriasis and psoriatic arthritis and to eliminate their devastating effects through research, advocacy and education.
 For more information, call the Psoriasis Foundation, headquartered in Portland, Ore., at 800.723.9166, or visit www.psoriasis.org.